microsoft/azure-chat-for-java/README.md

     * Click New > App Services > Active Directory > Access Control > Quick Create.
 	* Enter a name space and a region, click CREATE.
 	* After the service has been created and activated, click on MANAGE to define the configuration for the Access control service.
-	* Click on identity providers and the click and add an identity provider.
+	* Click on identity providers and then click and add an identity provider.
 The Sample application currently supports Live, Yahoo and Google.
 		* Note that Google [deprecated OpenID 2.0 support as of May 19, 2014](https://developers.google.com/accounts/docs/OpenID2 "OpenID support Deprecation") ,so ACS namespaces created after that date do not support Google as an identity provider.

 	*Click on relying party applications and configure properties as below